-Experimental evidence for the existence of skyrmions is well established \cite{muhlbauer2009sk,yu2010re,munzer2010sk,woo2016,Gao2020Nat}.
-Their topological charge provides them with enhanced stability and potential applications in the next-generation information storage and processing devices \cite{nagaosa2013topo,fert2013sky}.
-In that context a dilute phase of skyrmion has been proposed as framework for a true random seed generator \cite{Pinna2018,Zazvorka19a}; a prospect that has recently spurred the search for mechanisms to stabilise such a dilute phase \cite{Mohanta2019,Kathyat2021}.
+Experimental evidence for skyrmions is well established \cite{muhlbauer2009sk,yu2010re,munzer2010sk,woo2016,Gao2020Nat,Rosales22}.
+Their topological charge gives them enhanced stability and potential applications in the next-generation information storage and processing devices \cite{nagaosa2013topo,fert2013sky}.
+A diluted phase of skyrmion has e.g.\ been proposed as framework for a true random seed generator \cite{Pinna2018,Zazvorka19a}; a prospect that has recently spurred the search for mechanisms to stabilise such a diluted phase \cite{Mohanta2019,Kathyat2021}.

-The conventional route to skyrmions involves competing interactions between, for example, symmetric Heisenberg and antisymmetric Dzyaloshinskii-Moriya interactions.
-Skyrmions typically appear as an intermediate phase when increasing the magnetic field, between a helical (H) phase and a field-polarised (FP) regime \cite{han2010,leonov15a}, where they condense to form a two-dimensional periodic array (SkX) embedded in a ferromagnetic \cite{bogdanov2001chiral,binz2006theory,roessler2006spontaneous} or antiferromagnetic \cite{rosales2015three,zhang2016antiferromagnetic,goebel17_antif_skyrm_cryst,osorio2019skyrmions,villalba2019field} background.
-The magnetic field is thus a useful parameter to control the density of skyrmions, a property recently used to study the historical question of two-dimensional melting in a modern setting \cite{nishikawa2019s,huang2020m,zazvorka2020sk}.
-In contrast, heating does not only melt the SkX phase \cite{nishikawa2019s,mohanta2020,balavz2021m} but also usually decomposes each individual skyrmion as an entity, as they adiabatically connect to a structureless paramagnet (see illustration in video S1).
-Theoretical models where the density of well-defined skyrmion quasi-particles can be controlled at high temperature are not trivial.